GSathish/eece211/k-Equality.md

 Recall from an earlier reading that the compiler selects between overloaded operations using the compile-time type of the parameters.
 For example, when you use the `/` operator, the compiler chooses either integer division or float division based on whether the arguments are ints or floats.
 The same compile-time selection happens here.
 If we pass an Object reference, as in `d1.equals(o2)`, we end up calling the `equals(Object)` implementation.
 If we pass a `Duration` reference, as in `d1.equals(d2)`, we end up calling the `equals(Duration)` version.
 This happens even though `o2` and `d2` both point to the same object at runtime!
 Equality has become inconsistent.

 It's easy to make a mistake in the method signature, and overload a method when you meant to override it.
-This is such a common error that Java has a language feature, the annotation @Override, which you should use whenever your intention is to override a method in your superclass.
+This is such a common error that Java has a language feature, the annotation `@Override`, which you should use whenever your intention is to override a method in your superclass.
 With this annotation, the Java compiler will check that a method with the same signature actually exists in the superclass, and give you a compiler error if you've made a mistake in the signature.

 So here's the right way to implement `Duration`’s `equals()` method: